VMProtect 2 Virtual Instruction Assembler

 The repo contains the following notable folders and files:

-- source code for the vmassembler...compiler.cpp
+• src/ - source code for the vmassembler...

-- lex rules for the vmassembler...
+• lexer.l - lex rules for the vmassembler...

 Usage Requirements

 In order to use the virtual instruction assembler you must first have a few values at hand.
 You must have an unpacked vmprotect 2 binary.
 This file cannot be a dump, it must be unpacked.
 Second, you must know the RVA to the vm entry address of the first push instruction.
-This first push instruction must not be push contant_value
+This first push instruction must not be push contant_value, it must be of type push reg as the constant values are pushed onto the stack by the generated c++ header file.
+The last thing you need is a virtual instruction assembly file.
+You can make one of these easily.
+Simply open a text editor and create your first label:

 Note: you can use ANY virtual instruction which is defined by vmprofiler... you can see them all here